OpenDSA/OpenDSA/RST/en/General/SequentialRep.rst

 general tree with at most two children.
 Every binary tree node has a left and a right child, though either or both might be empty.
-For example, the representation of Example :num:`Example #Serialgen` cannot let us distinguish whether node :math:`D` in Figure :num:`Figure #BinExampb` is the left or right child of node :math:`B`.
+So this representation cannot let us distinguish whether node :math:`D` in Figure :num:`Figure #BinExampb` is the left or right child of node :math:`B`.

 .. odsascript:: AV/Binary/BinExampCON.js
 .. odsascript:: AV/General/SequentialTreeCON.js